Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/pearl-of-undead-detection-wdmm.md

 aliases: ["Pearl of Undead Detection"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Waterdeep: Dungeon of the Mad Mage p.
-76
+BookSource: "Waterdeep: Dungeon of the Mad Mage p.
+76"
 ---
 # Pearl of Undead Detection
 *Other, unknown (magic)*